pbayer/ProcessFlows.jl/README.md

 ### Simulation of Production Systems and Projects

-`PFlow.jl` is a [`Julia`](https://julialang.org) library, which allows to simulate the main physical characteristics of production systems and projects.
+`PFlow.jl` is a [`Julia`](https://julialang.org) library, which can simulate the main physical characteristics of production systems and projects.

-You can find the main assumptions by `PFlow` in my notebook [03 Simulation of Production Systems](http://localhost:8888/notebooks/docs/notebooks/03%20Simulation%20of%20Production%20Systems.ipynb).
+My notebook [03 Simulation of Production Systems](https://github.com/pbayer/PFlow.jl/blob/master/docs/notebooks/03%20Simulation%20of%20Production%20Systems.ipynb) describes the main assumptions regarding production systems, which are implemented in `Pflow`.
+In [04 Variation in Projects and Production](https://github.com/pbayer/PFlow.jl/blob/master/docs/notebooks/04%20Variation%20in%20Projects%20and%20Production.ipynb), I describe `PFlow's` treatment of variation.

 `PFlow` takes a hybrid approach, generalizing only as much as needed and remaining true to physical characteristics as much as possible.
-So implementation can be without much overhead.
+So the implementation can be without much overhead.
 It provides a model kit for basic entities of production systems or projects like